+E -

-E - Extraversion/Introversion: characterized by being outgoing, talkative, high on positive affect (feeling good), and in need of external stimulation
+Extraversion/Introversion: characterized by being outgoing, talkative, high on positive affect (feeling good), and in need of external stimulation

-N - Neuroticism/Stability: characterized by high levels of negative affect such as depression and anxiety degree of measurement similarity across cultures
+N - Neuroticism/Stability: characterized by high levels of negative affect such as depression and anxiety

-P - Psychoticism/Socialisation: associated not only with the liability to have a psychotic episode (or break with reality), but also with aggression.
+Psychoticism/Socialisation: associated not only with the liability to have a psychotic episode (or break with reality), but also with aggression.

-L-Lie/Social Desirability: Although the first 3 scales were predicted upon a biologically based theory of personality, the fourth scale has not been theoretically specified to the same extent, but it was considered to be conceptually strong to the extent that it would demonstrate the same
+L - Lie/Social Desirability: Although the first 3 scales were predicted upon a biologically based theory of personality, the fourth scale has not been theoretically specified to the same extent, but it was considered to be conceptually strong to the extent that it would demonstrate the same degree of measurement similarity across cultures and other independent variables.
+P-value=/<0.05 is considered to be statistically significant throughout the study.